 All ESL students seeking admission into program tracks in Health Professions are required to complete the COMPASS ESL Listening Test.
 The ESL listening test is a component of the COMPASS test which is a college placement and diagnostic test in mathematics, reading and writing skills in addition to the ESL placement component.
 Interested students can receive more information and/or schedule to take this test through the NWACC testing center.
 The ESL listening test is designed to assess a student's ability to understand Standard American English.
-A level 4 score is recommended for ESL students seeking entrance into Health Professions Programs at NWACC.
+A level 4 score is required for ESL students seeking entrance into Health Professions Programs at NWACC.
 The level 4 score indicates the ability to understand linguistically complex discussions, including academic lectures and factual reports.
 All ESL students seeking career paths in health professions scoring below a level 4 are required to meet with the Program Director for advisement and assistance in finding resources to enhance this necessary skill.

 The Arkansas Department of Health's Division of Emergency Medical Services states that students must be 18 years of age and be certified as an EMT in order to meet their requirements to take the Paramedic certification examinations.
 The Paramedic program begins the summer semester of each school year.
-A student must be currently certified in EMT Basic and meet prerequisite course requirements in order to apply for the Paramedic program.
+A student must be currently licensed in Arkansas as an EMT and meet prerequisite course requirements in order to apply for the Paramedic program.

 The Paramedic Certificate program requires 11 credit hours of prerequisites and 37 credit hours of Paramedic courses for a total of 48 credit hours.
 A grade of "C" or above in all required courses is necessary to complete the program.
+Students must pass all capstone exams in order to proceed through the program.

-Deadline for the completed Paramedic Program application to be received by the Allied Health Secretary is the first Monday of March.
+Deadline for the completed Paramedic Program application to be received by the Health Professions Secretary is the first Monday of March.

-For more information, contact the program director at (479) 619-4251, visit www.nwacc.edu/academics/alliedhealth or e-mail jsnarr@nwacc.edu.
+For more information, contact the program director at (479) 619-4251, visit www.nwacc.edu/academics/healthprofessions or e-mail jsnarr@nwacc.edu.

-Param edic Pr ogram Prerequisites (11 hours)
+Param nedic Pr ogram Prerequisites (11 hours)

 EMTA 1023 First Responder 3

 EMTA 1008 EMT Basic Emergency Medical Technology 8

-First S emeste r - Summer (6 hours)
+First S Semeste r - Summer (6 hours)

 EMTA 1001 Cardiac Dysrhythmias 1

 EMTP 1003 Paramedic Pharmacology 3

 EMTP 1012 Human Systems & Patient Asses ssment 2

-Second l Semes ster - Fall (17 hours)
+Secon d Semes ster - Fall (17 hours)

 EMTP 1011 Emergency Respiratory Care 1

 EMTP 1026 Paramedic Clinical I 6

 EMTP 1111 EMS Environment I 1

 EMTP 1123 Medical Emergencies I 3

 EMTP 1206 Emergency Cardiac Care 6

-Third S Semest er - Spring (14 hours)
+Third Semest er - Spring (14 hours)

 EMTP 1022 Shock & Fluid Therapy 2

 EMTP 1031 EMS Environment II 1

 EMTP 1032 Traumatology 2

 EMTP 1204 Paramedic Clinical II 4

 EMTP 1233 Medical Emergencies II 3

 EMTP 1402 Paramedic Field Internship 2

-Total F lours (i including prerequisites) 48 hours
+Total 1 Hours ( including prerequisites) 48 hours

-College .
-Algebra a nd English Comp.
-II should be tak en if planning to